 An instance is the Google (Samsung) Chromebook.See http://www.google.com/intl/en_uk/chrome/devices/#utm_campaign=en&utm_source=en-hpp-em-uk&utm_medium=hpp Chromebooks boot in seconds, have apps built-in, and back up your stuff safely on the Cloud.
 With 3G phone connection and all-day battery, you use them anywhere and everywhere so you will not be tied to a WiFi connection.

-I predict that free wifi, which is very cheap to provide, will become commonplace everywhere within a couple of years, not just in the occasional restaurant.
-I was surprised to be able to connect my iPad, without a password, at a tiny airport.
+I predict that free wifi, which is very cheap to provide, will become commonplace everywhere within a few years, not just in the every restaurant.
+I was surprised to be able to connect my iPad, without a password, at a tiny airport in Morocco.
 But you have to be careful in such situations, especially if you fail to log off from emails etc.

-By 2016 there were 57 cities in the USA with free Wi-Fi
+Most cities in the USA have free wi-fi.

 Also, the range (distance) of WiFi will increase.
 For instance, in the USA they are selling this receiver, which is said to pick up wifi up to a mile away !